tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Schemas.md

       - emailID - String

 13. In this lab, we'll also create a new Mixin from scratch.
 Click "Create new mixin" on the very top
-14. Display name is "Transaction Details Mixin 001 <your-initials>"
+14. Display name is "Transactions Details Mixin 001 <your-initials>"
 15. Notice that "timestamp" is a required field appended to the base level of the schema-- this is intentional since this is where each timestamp needs to be provided for each record
 16. In the left-hand schema composition menu, click on your newly create Mixin (it should be highlighted now)
 17. ***Finally the good stuff*** here's where we add items/fields to the schema that corresponds to the file or table we'll be pushing up into AEP